David R. Barker: Academic career

 After completing graduate school Barker worked as an economist at the Federal Reserve Bank of New York, helping to develop an early warning system for failing banks and methods to detect racial discrimination in mortgage lending, as well as conducting analysis of the Basel Accord capital requirements.

 After moving back to Iowa in 1994, Barker taught real estate and corporate finance at the University of Iowa as an adjunct professor.
 In 1997 he began teaching real estate to MBAs at the University of Chicago, which he continued to do until 2007.
 Barker also taught urban economics to undergraduates at the University of Chicago for several years.
 He has also taught at CIMBA in Paderno del Grappa, Italy.

 Barker's academic research covers a variety of topics, including real estate markets, urban economics, terrorism insurance, health economics, business ethics, economic history, and libertarian political economy.

 A 2009 paper on the effects of home ownership on children received widespread attention.
 It argued that previous academic work showing positive effects of home ownership on children's test scores and behavior failed in adequately controlling for factors other than home ownership and that when they are taken into account, home ownership has no economically or statistically-significant effects.

 A paper analyzing the economics of the 1867 Alaska Purchase by the US from Russia argued that the financial returns to the federal government, tax revenue minus administrative costs, have been lower than alternative investments with similar risk.

 Barker is the author of Welcome to Free America, a book set in 2057 as a guide to immigrants coming to the former United States after the collapse of government.
 It describes a difficult period of transition, but eventually, private companies take over functions previously performed by governments, such as security, dispute resolution, production of money and infrastructure, and national defense.
 The result is a society that is different, in many ways, from today.
 Barker stated that he does not advocate the elimination of government and that his book is only an attempt to explore where libertarian ideas might lead.
 According to him, the result could be considered by different people to be a utopia or a dystopia.

 Political activities

 Barker was a delegate to the Republican National Convention in Cleveland in 2016.
 He is also a member of the State Central Committee of the Republican Party of Iowa and was appointed to the Executive Council of the Empower Rural Iowa Initiative by Governor Kim Reynolds.

+In 2019, Barker was appointed to the Iowa Board of Regents by Reynolds, and reappointed in 2025.
+He was appointed by President Donald Trump to be Assistant Secretary for Postsecondary Education for the U.S. Department of Education.
+He resigned from his Regent position within the State of Iowa for his 2025-2031 term following his senate confirmation for the federal position.